 - Finely dice your onion so that it easily breaks down and helps to form the base of the rich sauce.

-- Ginger and garlic paste can be shop bought or made by combining 1.5 tsp fresh grated ginger with 1.5 tsp crushed garlic.
+- Ginger and garlic paste can be shop bought or made by combining 1.5 teaspoon fresh grated ginger with 1.5 teaspoon crushed garlic.

 - Using tomato passata makes a much thicker sauce than chopped tomatoes but if you can't get that then a tin of chopped tomatoes would work.

 - Make sure the sauce has thickened and potatoes are cooked to your preferred level of softness before you add the chickpeas.